mm6/ethereum-lab1-hardhat/README.md

 Note that, in Ethereum, 1 eth = 10^18 wei.
 You can see this in the value field of the transaction receipt.

 E.9.
 On your well labelled single pdf file, show an interaction where the withdraw transaction succeeds.
-Provide a copy of the receipt.
+Provide a copy of the transaction receipt.

 Hint: For Alice (the first account) to execute a withdrawal, we can enter: